Tetsuya Sato

 Tetsuya Sato (born 26 March 1969) is a Japanese former professional tennis player.

+Early life and career

 Born in Kanagawa, Sato played on the professional tour in the 1990s and represented Japan in a total of three Davis Cup ties during his career.

-At home he was a five-time national champion as a doubles player, winning his first All Japan Tennis Championships title in mixed doubles in 1990.
-From 1991 to 1995 he featured in five successive men's doubles finals, of which he won four.
+At home, he was a five-time national champion as a doubles player, winning his first All Japan Tennis Championships title in mixed doubles in 1990.
+From 1991 to 1995, he featured in five successive men's doubles finals, winning four.

 Sato studied at Nihon University and won a silver medal for Japan at the 1991 Summer Universiade in Sheffield.